elotl/vpa-tracker/README.md

 Prometheus Targets UI:
 http://localhost:9090/targets

-Look for your vpa-exporter under "ServiceMonitor / monitoring / vpa-exporter".

-Check that the status is shown as UP.
+We now look for the `vpa-exporter` under "ServiceMonitor / monitoring / vpa-exporter" and ensure that it's status is shown as UP.